Odyseus/CinnamonTools/__app__/data/templates/README.md

 #### [Interactive shell menu]({repo_docs_url}/includes/cinnamontools-usage.html#app-py-menu-command)

-The following command starts a CLI (Command Line Interface) menu from which one can select the xlets to build or build all xlets/themes at once, among other tasks.
+The following command starts a CLI (Command Line Interface) interactive menu from which one can select the xlets to build or build all xlets/themes at once.

 ```shell
 $ ./app.py menu